 - I used the “Snowball” Method– After we paid off our first debt, the plane tickets, I used all of that money and put it towards the next debt (the medical bills).
 This method worked like a snowball and helped me gain momentum.
 So the minimum payment was $25 on the plane tickets and we were paying $650 extra to that debt each month, once the plane tickets were paid off, we added $675 to the medical bills, which had a minimum payment of $84 a month.
 As you can see, with each debt we wiped out, our amount of money we had to pay off the next debt grew so that we could wipe out the next debt faster.

 - I kept motivated.
 I did three things to keep motivated.
-First of all, I made a chart for the fridge of the debt we were working on so we could see the progress.
+First of all, I made a chart for the fridge of the debt we were working on so we could see the progress (I share my chart as a free download here).
 I paid the debt sometimes weekly so the extra money wasn’t sitting in our account tempting us.
 We had a paper on the fridge that we colored in as we paid off the debt so we could literally see all of our efforts were paying off (if you want a free printable of my debt thermometer, click here).
 Next, I blogged on my personal blog monthly where we were.
 Only my mom reads that blog, but it was enough to feel accountable and celebrate the small wins.
 Lastly, I listened to Dave Ramsey’s podcast everyday to help remember why we were doing what we were doing.

 - I got creative.
 Every time we needed to buy something, we thought do we really need this?
 If the answer was yes, we thought of different ways we could get it.
 Thrift store?
 Craigslist?
 Can we get by with borrowing it once?
 One time, our vacuum broke.
 Going without a vacuum is not really an option with two dogs who shed.
 We brainstormed, but couldn’t think of anything.
 Then one day my husband came home with a Dyson vacuum!
 His best friend was getting a new vacuum and so he gave us his old one.
 There were a few parts that weren’t working, so we replaced those for about $50.
 That vacuum is the best vacuum we have ever had!
 If we would have had to buy if new, it would have been almost $400!!!
 So get creative and think twice before you run to the store.